x3042/ExactODEReduction.jl/docs/src/index.md

 Pkg.add(url="https://github.com/x3042/Exact-reduction-of-ODE-systems")
 ```

-The package dependency on `polymake` is optional; it is loaded lazily if necessary, and most of the package functionality works without it.
+The package dependency on `polymake` is optional; it is loaded lazily only if necessary, and most of the package functionality works without it.

 ## Citation